 With these types of scams, you may receive a call out of the blue from someone claiming to be your bank, an internet or utility company, or even the police.

 For your inconvenience the scammer may offer a refund.
 They’ll then try to persuade you to log on to your online banking to check you have received the money.
-The scammer will still have remote access, meaning they can see everything you’re typing - including your log on details.
+The scammer will still have remote access, meaning they can see everything you’re typing – including your online banking log on details.

 They may also ask you for a code sent by the bank (from your Secure Key for HSBC customers) so they can ‘process the refund’.
 By handing this information over, they’ll have everything they need to move any money from your account.

 In some instances, the scammer may have moved money between your accounts so it looks like they’ve sent too much.
 They’ll then convince you to send it back to them.
 In reality it’ll be your own money you’re ‘returning’ to them.

 HSBC UK, the police or utility companies will never ask you to do any of the above.

 How to stay safe from this type of scam

 - don’t give anyone you don’t know access to your computer

 - be careful how you share your personal information

 - if someone has remote access to your computer, don’t log on to your online banking or anything else which could allow them to gain access to any passwords, security information or log on details